Perda Al Qur'an di Sekolah Akan Diberlakukan di Sulsel

 Asked whether such a regulation would truly raise the quality of

-education and human resources in West Sumatra, Mahyeldi said he
+education and human resources in

 thought it would.